English

 Note

-Backend.run() model: In this model, you accessed real backends and remote simulators using the qiskit-ibmq-provider module (now migrated to qiskit-ibm-provider).
-To run local simulations, you could import a specific backend from qiskit-aer.
+Backend.run() model: In this model, you accessed real systems and remote simulators using the qiskit-ibmq-provider module (now migrated to qiskit-ibm-provider).
+To run local simulations, you could import a specific simulator from qiskit-aer.
 All of them followed the backend.run() interface.

 Code example for qiskit-ibmq-provider & backend.run()